haansi/mitolib/README.md

 Current Tools:
 - splitter - Split mitochondrial variants and heteroplasmies from <a href="https://mtdna-server.uibk.ac.at/index.html">mtDNA-Server</a>
+- splitterRaw - Split mitochondrial variants and heteroplasmies from <a href="https://mtdna-server.uibk.ac.at/index.html">mtDNA-Server</a> raw.txt
 - contChecker - Compare mitochondrial profiles from extended report in <a href="http://haplogrep.uibk.ac.at/">HaploGrep 2</a>
 - lofreq - Split mitochondrial variants according the VCF file generated with <a href="http://csb5.github.io/lofreq/">LoFreq</a>
 - bam2var - naive variant caller